-Google Adwords was steadily growing and with this came business growth potential, not just at Google but throughout the marketing industry.
-Google AdWords quickly became one of Google’s main sources of income.
-Google then brought the Google Advertising Professional (GAP) Program, to ensure consistency and best practices were being used when making use of Google’s AdWords.
+Google Ads was steadily growing and with this came business growth potential, not just at Google but throughout the marketing industry.
+Google Ads quickly became one of Google’s main sources of income.
+Google then brought the Google Advertising Professional (GAP) Program, to ensure consistency and best practices were being used when making use of Google’s Ads.

 Google has kept their Ads short with heading characters limited to 25 and then a mere 35 thereafter for all additional info the advertisers want their market to know.
 This keeps the consumer more engaged as they don’t have to thaw through mass content to know exactly what the site has to offer.